No, I'm not going to tell you what it is because I can't say it's a surprise, but I'm just a video.

 I don't know if it's still the same, but back talking 70s and 80s, it was just out of this world.

-This might have been a uh Thursday night or Friday night, I forget which.
+This might have been a Thursday night or Friday night.

-Anyway, we're walking out, and uh Dan Deerdorf comes over and says, I got somebody uh you'd love to meet, and it was Al Michaels, and met Al, and we've become uh fast friends, golf buddies now and then.
+And it was Al Michaels and met Al, and we've become fast friends, golf buddies now and then.

-Al was uh prominent at our wedding, uh is just is a great guy, but you know you don't know him because he's such a consummate professional.
+He's just a great guy, but you know, you don't know him because he's such a consummate professional.

 Jim Nance is a great guy and a huge talent.

-Uh and Al Michaels is a guy, I'm every one of you, if you had the chance to meet Al Michaels, I guarantee you he would be exactly what you would hope he would be.
+Every one of you, if you had the chance to meet Al Michaels, I guarantee you, he would be exactly what you would hope he would be.

-You see him on television every Sunday night doing uh Sunday night football.
+You see him on television every Sunday night doing Sunday night football.

-You've seen on Monday night football and Monday night baseball, start Cincinnati Reds, San Francisco Giants baseball.
+You've seen him Monday night football and Monday night baseball, start Cincinnati Reds, San Francisco Giants baseball.

-He's been doing this for years and years, and he's just a consummate professional, a consummate.
+He's been doing this for years and years, and he's just a consummate professional, a consummate professional.

 And as such, you don't learn much about him because he's not the story.